hikawi/advent-of-code/README.md

 - _(e)_: Part 2, I can't.
 I can't seem to figure out a simple way to map it out in a stack programming language.
 - _(f)_: I abused Uiua's pathing system which returns **all** shortest paths instead of just one.
 - _(g)_: I had to increase UIUA_RECURSION_LIMIT to 1000, the 100 limit is not enough.
+- _(h)_: Extremely inefficient brute-force, but I went to sleep and got the correct answer.

 ## 2023 - Stars Collection